matheusdpv/wass_lowcost/README.md

 THIS TOOLBOX WAS MADE TO EXTRACT AND SYNCHRONIZE IMAGES FROM STEREO VIDEO CAMERAS (WITH AUDIO BUILT-IN)

-author: matheus vieira /last update may 2023
+author: matheus vieira /last update 2024

 HOW TO RUN:
     - Edit file 'setup_sync.py' and place in the same path of the 'wass_sync.py' file